ARCHIVED — Vol. 147, No. 5 — February 27, 2013

 Small business lens

-The small business lens does not apply to this amendment, as there are no increased costs imposed on small business or on business in general.
+The small business lens does not apply as there are no costs to small business.

 Implementation, enforcement and service standards